anatolydryga/choose/README.md

 In Python if integer is too big - big integer is used instead.
 Note that this will fail in R.

+# Use Pascal Triangle Rule with Recursion

+We can use Pascal rule and recursively compute combinations, with pure recursive combination it is really easy to hit maximum recursion depth.

+The function has a wrapper function - common pattern for functional programming.